The BLS Lichen Database

 - Google Fusion Tables - this is an experimental service offered by Google which allows you to switch between a tabular view of your data (like a spreadsheet) and a map view.
 Filters can be applied to view subsets of the data.

-For recording a more sophisticated system is needed, one that can export data directly to RECORDER 6 and that includes an up to date copy of the British Lichen Society taxon dictionary.
-RECORDER 6 itself can be used in this way and gives full compatibility with the central database, including an automatic export of new and amended records.
-The software and technical support are available from the RECORDER resellers (see the Recorder website).
-Version 6.18 or above should be used, and we can help users to get started by providing customised templates and reports.
+For recording a more sophisticated system is needed, one that can export data directly to Recorder6 and that includes an up to date copy of the British Lichen Society taxon dictionary.
+R6 itself can be used in this way and gives full compatibility with the central database, including an automatic export of new and amended records, but many people prefer to use our standard spreadsheets which can be sent to the BLS for import to the database.